iljapanic/panic-bachelor/sections/3-conceptual-framework.md

 - design informed by humans not system capabilities (B4: 79)
 - shift from UX and visual design, to information design (A18)
 - challenge menu drivven systems (B4: 66)
-- After WW2, industrial design was one the first fields to take a more ecological approach to designing and manufacturing tools and products for people, paying close attention to the context of every day use and stressing the importance of proper field research.
 - They worked in a much more stable environment where tools had an obvious purpose and their role was clear.
 Digital world, the online one in particular, is an ephemeral and ever-changing.
 -  relying heavily on menu-driven interfaces defined by often arbitrary taxonomies (Cooley, 2000).
 - “Design is the conscious and intuitive effort to impose meaningful order.”
 (Papanek, 1984)